APR vs. APY: What’s the difference?

 APR vs. APY FAQ

-Here are a few common questions about APR and APY.
+Here are answers to a few common questions about the differences between APR and APY.

-There’s no set standard for what qualifies as a good APR.
+There’s no set standard for what qualifies as a good APR or APY.
 But remember: The lower the APR, the less you may have to pay in interest.
-And the higher the APR, the more you may have to pay in interest.
+And generally, the higher the APY, the more interest you could earn.

 If you have an introductory APR, make sure you know how long it’s going to last and how much your APR may increase once the introductory period ends.
 And keep in mind that your APY may be variable, meaning your yield might fluctuate with the market.